github/media/README.md

 * Use the Octocat or GitHub logo to advertise that your product has built-in GitHub integration

-* Use the Octocat or GitHub logo in a blog post or news article about GitHub.
+* Use the Octocat or GitHub logo in a blog post or news article about GitHub

 ## Please don't do these things: